szwendacz/pull_request_template/pull_request_template.md

 Describe your changes in detail.
 Answer the questions: "what?" and "why?"

 ## Change Management
-Please add link to Jira/Pivotal if available
+Please add link to Jira/Pivotal if available.

 ## Pull Request Checklist
 - [ ] [Release doc](https://goo.gl/3qOJlC) has been updated